MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 If "*Maintain Persistent Connection*" setting is **disabled**, it will **NOT** be possible to answer a call using the Platform API (when the endpoint is the embedded Genesys Cloud WebRTC Phone).

 If "*Maintain Persistent Connection*" setting is **enabled**, answering a call using the Plaform API is **only** possible while there is an active persistent connection (i.e. the WebRTC Phone is already connected to Genesys Cloud over a voice session).
-Trying to answer the call outside of an active persistent connection will also fail.
+**Trying to answer the call using Platform API outside of an active persistent connection will fail.**
+This issue can occur with the "*first call of the day*", when the Contact Center Agent has just logged in Genesys Cloud Web or Desktop app.
+It can also occur if telephony hasn't been used for too long (configuration of the Persistent Connection timer - *The maximum length of time that a persistent connection may remain idle before being closed automatically*) - when the Contact Center Agent has taken a break (e.g. lunch) or has been working on digital conversations only.

 A workaround to reduce the possibility that a user does not have an active persistent connection would to be periodically and programmatically generate calls (when the user is not involved on an ACD voice conversation/when the user is inactive on voice channel).
 The call would be generated to a destination than answers and automatically disconnects the call (so the user side program only needs to care about creating a call periodically).

-This is explained in more details below with the [use of the "*FrceDisconnect*" Architect sample flow](#appendix-a-sample-forcedisconnect-architect-inbound-call-flow).
+This is explained in more details below with the [use of the "*ForceDisconnect*" Architect sample flow](#appendix-a-sample-forcedisconnect-architect-inbound-call-flow).

+**Note:** To be clear, this constraint is only present when using Genesys Cloud WebRTC Phone and requesting to answer a call using Platform API.
+If you are using Genesys Coud Embeddable Framework with Genesys Cloud WebRTC Phone, you have alternatives, leveraging `Interaction.updateState(action=pickup)` and `clickToDial(type=call)` actions, which are fully supported (regardless of the status of a persistent connection).

 3. Support